 Impact

 A stack‑based buffer overflow originates in the netfilter conntrack subsystem of the Linux kernel, triggered by an unsafe sprintf call during the handling of certain packet contents.
 The code uses the size‑limited versusnprintf infrastructure, yet the buffer is not protected, causing a stack‑out‑of‑bounds write as identified by KASAN.
 This flaw can corrupt kernel memory and enables arbitrary execution of code with kernel privileges.
-The vulnerability is a classic CWE‑120 buffer overflow.
+The vulnerability is a buffer overflow and a memory management issue (CWE-787).

 Affected Systems